As well as reporting changes to us, you should report changes to DWP if you are claiming Universal Credit.

 How to tell us about a change

-You will need to show evidence of your change in circumstances.
+You will need to show evidence of your change in circumstances, for example:

 The quickest and easiest way to let us know is online.